| The

 sound of the harp to your needs.
 If you would like to discuss the tonal

-figure out what would be the best harp woods for you.
+you figure out which would be the best harp wood for you.

 PICK YOUR WOOD

-charge of $100 to choose your own wood set.
+look at the selection of wood sets.
 Depending on the wood set you

 Please